sudo apt-get install ruby-full build-essential zlib1g-dev

 gem install jekyll bundler

-This will install jekyll
+This installs jekyll

 and bundler